 The building is beautifully restored, with vintage furniture and well-managed details.
 The store itself is lovely, offering a selection of specialty local foods and crafts, chinaware, jewelry, wooden toys, and more!

-If you would like to witness more of the old world while backpacking Macau and enjoy one of the prettiest little shops here, then be sure to add a stop at the Mercearia Portuguesa to your Macau itinerary!
+If you would like to witness more of the old world while backpacking China and enjoy one of the prettiest little shops here, then be sure to add a stop at the Mercearia Portuguesa to your Macau itinerary!

 When visiting Macau, worrying about your safety is no serious concern!
 Macau has a very low-risk factor in terms of safety, with any kind of serious crimes being very rare here.